SD-TransIT/transit_backend/README.md

 DEBUG=True # Determine if app should run in debug mode.
 SECRET_KEY # Secret key used by django app, by default value from transit.settings is used PORT=8000 # Django application port, if changed ports in docker-compose also have to be changed.
+DJANGO_SERVER=django_wsgi # WSGI Server, environments other than local one should use `waitress` server instead
 ```

 #### 2. Build docker instance